tgoodsell-tempus/teleport/rfd/0abc-kube-access-forward-identity.md

 - Teleport 13.0

 We will add support for receiving user identity in Kube Service/Proxy from the Kube Proxy.
+Teleport heartbeats contain the agent version and the proxy will only forward the user's identity to the Kube Service/Proxy if the agent version is >= 13.0.
+For older agents, the proxy will continue to generate a new certificate for each user's identity and call the `ProcessKubeCSR` endpoint.
+This will allow us to roll out this feature without breaking changes to Teleport clusters running older versions (<= 12.0).

-When the X.509 certificate used by the proxy to authenticate to the upstream service has the `role=proxy`, the upstream service will expect the user's identity to be forwarded using HTTP headers or Proxy Protocol extensions.
+When the proxy uses its X.509 certificate to authenticate to the upstream service, the upstream service will expect the user's identity to be forwarded using HTTP headers or Proxy Protocol extensions.
 If the user's identity is not forwarded, the upstream service will reject the request.

-During this phase, the proxy will continue to generate a new certificate for each user's identity and call the `ProcessKubeCSR` endpoint.
-This will allow us to roll out this feature without breaking changes to Teleport clusters running older versions (<= 12.0).

 ### Phase 2: Enable the proxy forwarding of user identity to Kube Service/Proxy